Historical Photography

 Farm Security Administration / Office of War Information

 Both the Farm Security Administration/Office of War Information and Dorthea Lange document American life during the Great Depression.
-The photographers used black and white so their work is more "gritty" than we view today. learn more
+The photographers used black and white so their work is… learn more

 resource URL thumbnail